A Critique of Vulnerability

 Four types of vulnerability that you shouldn’t lean into.

-A culture where vulnerability is normalized can be exploited by a predatory institution or individual, like a millennial underwear company or an alt rapist.
-Predators often use vulnerability as a shortcut to, or a replacement for, a more deserved connection.
-This is especially true in places like the startup and DIY music scenes, where vulnerability and confessionalism permeate many aspects of the culture.
+Vulnerablity has become a widely-celebrated pathway to interpersonal growth.
+But a culture where vulnerability is normalized can be exploited by predatory institutions or individuals.
+Predators often use imposed or performative vulnerability as a shortcut to, or a replacement for, a more deserved connection.
+This is especially true in contexts like the startup and DIY music scenes, where vulnerability and confessionalism permeate many aspects of the culture.
 It’s unclear if these scenes have higher or lower rates of predatory behavior, but it’s certainly the case that people seem more shocked when instances of predatory behavior come to light in these spaces.

 In the startup world, the idea of “leaning into vulnerability” may originate from a massively successful TED talk given by research professor Brene Brown, titled “The Power of Vulnerability”.
 In this talk, Brown says that we deal with insecurity by numbing feelings of vulnerability, and that we should fight this tendency by embracing these feelings wholeheartedly.
 Over the past seven years this mindset has gone mainstream, leading to “vulnerability” being celebrated regardless of context.